arekborucki/MongoDB-in-Action/Chapter-12/README.md

 ## ⚠️ Notes

-- Atlas does not provide built-in embedding generation — use external systems like OpenAI or Hugging Face.
+- Atlas does not provide built-in embedding generation — use external systems like **OpenAI**, **Hugging Face**, or **Voyage AI**.
+- **Voyage AI** is a high-performance embedding model provider recently [acquired by MongoDB](https://investors.mongodb.com/news-releases/news-release-details/mongodb-announces-acquisition-voyage-ai-enable-organizations).
+You can use Voyage models to generate dense vector embeddings optimized for search, RAG, and semantic classification.
 - The query vector **must** be created with the same model used to generate your data embeddings.
 - ANN (Approximate Nearest Neighbor) is faster; use ENN (Exact Nearest Neighbor) only when precision is critical.
 - Use **pre-filters** in queries to limit search scope and improve performance.